Pancreatic Enzyme Replacement Therapies (PERT) for Cystic Fibrosis

 These are called pancreatic enzyme replacement therapies (PERT).
 There are several brands and formulations.
 The enzymes a person needs change depending on age, gender and diet.1,2

-How do pancreatic enzymes help cystic fibrosis?
+How do enzymes work?

 Pancreatic enzyme replacements break down complex carbohydrates, fats, and proteins.
 The side of the enzyme bottle will list the amount of lipase (to digest fat), protease (to digest protein), and amylase (to digest starch).
 The number after the brand name is usually the amount of lipase in each capsule.
 Because fat is the hardest nutrient for your body to process, the number of enzymes you are prescribed is usually based on the amount of lipase you will need.